 - Preheat the oven to 350°F (180°C).

-- In a large mixing bowl beat butter with both sugars for a minute.
+- In a large mixing bowl beat ½ cup unsalted butter with ½ cup white granulated sugar and ½ cup light brown sugar for a minute.

-- Add the egg and incorporate well until you have a creamy mixture.
+- Add 1 egg and incorporate well until you have a creamy mixture.
+Add 1 ½ teaspoons vanilla extract and mix.

 - Add them to the butter mixture in 2 parts, mixing with a silicon spatula until combined.

-- Pat the cookie dough in the prepared pan, even it out.
+- Pat the cookie dough in the prepared pan, and even it out.
+At this point, you can wrap the pan and chill the dough for a day before baking.

 - Bake for about 25 minutes, or until it’s slightly puffed, the top is dry and golden brown, but the center is still a little soft.
 Don’t let it firm up completely or the bars will be on the dry side.